 Continue with a regular watering schedule, ensuring the soil stays consistently moist until the grass is well-established.
 Gradually transition to a deeper and less frequent watering routine as the lawn matures.

-And that’s all it takes!
+That’s all it takes!
 It won’t be long before you can start enjoying your lush new lawn in earnest!

 Sowing grass seed on an existing lawn